How to Process Ingredients for Carp Bait

 Those mechanisms need to be kept separate.

-For the detailed release pathway, read The Science of Carp Bait Solubility and Leakage.
+For the detailed release pathway, read Carp Bait Solubility and Leakage.

 A softer or more finely ground ingredient is not automatically more digestible.